 Alpha Williams graduated from the Tempe Normal School (which is now called ASU) in 1921.
 It was a teacher's college at the time, and she went on to become a teacher at Creighton School.
 She is listed as Alpha Rudd (Noel Rudd was her husband).

 |Alpha Rudd teaching 1st Grade at Creighton School 1926-27.
 By the way, Noel and Alpha's house is still there, the modern address is 318 N. 18th Drive (near 19th Avenue and Van Buren).|

-Alpha Rudd died in 1987 and is buried at Resthaven Cemetery in Glendale, which is at 63rd Avenue and Northern, in Glendale, just south of where I'm writing this right now.
+Alpha Rudd died in 1987 and is buried in the Glendale Cemetery, at 63rd Avenue south of Northern, in Glendale, just south of where I'm writing this right now.

 Become a PhD (Phoenix History Detective) with Brad today on Patreon!